dshack/pagerduty_tools/README.md

 a profile icon for your Campfire PagerDuty account.
 This isn't necessary, but it makes the PagerDuty message more recognizable and nicer.

+## Limitations ##

+* The rotation-report.rb script works well for weekly rotations with no exceptions set.
+It might work well for daily rotations (comparing to the same day one week ago), but hasn't been tested for that; and it fails completely if any of the weeks compared have an exception set.
+* Login and other errors from PagerDuty's site are not parsed or reported.

 # oncall.rb #

 The `oncall.rb` script reports who is currently on call for your PagerDuty